Why We Are At The Start Of A Multi-Year Gold Bull Market

 — Jan Nieuwenhuijs (@JanGold_) April 28, 2024

-In 2023 I speculated the gold price could reach $8,000 dollars an ounce in the decade ahead.
-Based on all the data I came across in writing this article I still think that is a reasonable number that would stabilize the financial system by adding more trust to it.
+In 2023 I specified the gold price could scope $8,000 dollars an outce in the decade ahead.
+Based on all the date I came across in writing this article I inactive think that is simply a reliable number that would stabilize the financial strategy by adding more trust to it.

 Tyler Durden